IRODRIGUEZ24/cm3-website/docs/index.md

 ---
-title: Home Page
+title: Isabela`s Home Page
 ---

-This is the home page of Rahul's CM3 website.
+This is the home page of Isabela's CM3 website.
+Welcome to my attempt of computer science.

 ## A smaller level Heading